Clear the Counter Pile With a Tickler File

 Get Rid of the Paper Pile Forever

 Twelve files kept in a safe place and one calendar I check daily has taken loads of stress off my plate.
-Now, when my daughter comes to me in June and hands me a form for the school orchestra that doesn’t need to be turned in until September, I don’t even break a sweat.
+Now, when my daughter comes to me in June and hands me a form for the school orchestra that doesn’t need to be turned in until September, I don’t break a sweat.

-Our family now has a place for the book order form that’s due in two weeks.
+Our home now has a place for the book order form that’s due in two weeks.
 We can always find the addresses to birthday parties, and I can easily group papers that need to accompany me on a plane trip.

 When we consistently use our Tickler files, we won’t cringe every time we look at that pile on our kitchen counter.
 In fact, by implementing a few simple organization techniques, we can get to the point where “the pile” won’t even exist.
+Anything that doesn’t belong in the Tickler can go to the recycling bin.

 Get our weekly email called